LeavaTail/rpi-networkboot/README.md

   * `dhcp-range`: DHCP range where the netmask is given
   * `interface`: Repeat the line for more than one interface
 2. Run container
+  * If you stored boot image in "/srv", you execute the following either command.

 **Case 1: use Dockerfile**
 ```shell